roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-04 ****** bydawn1958© The time passed so slowly that it seemed the orgasm would never end.
+The time passed so slowly that it seemed the orgasm would never end.
 Ron watched his adorable wife experience a gigantic climax with another woman relishing the immense lust displayed by both women.
 Susan was a little relieved to feel Julie's body slowly start to quiet and the young woman's orgasm subside after rolling over the crest.
 She assumed that maybe this ordeal was over and she would be allowed to go home.

  With the first orgasm over, Julie regained control of her emotions.
 She set out to fulfill the rest of her dream of becoming a mistress with a truly devoted slave.
 "I have never touched a woman down there," she whispered.
 Julie lied but felt the fib would heighten the moment.
 She had lesbian affairs in high school and again in college but wanted Susan to believe she was naïve.
 In all her previous affairs, Julie was the one being seduced and controlled by another woman, most likely because she was diminutive.